mate-android-testing/mate-commander/README.md

-# MATE-COMMANDER FOR LOCAL RUNS ON WINDOWS
+# MATE-COMMANDER FOR LOCAL RUNS ON WINDOWS OR LINUX

-The minimal requirements are:
+The minimal requirements for Windows are:

 * You need at least Java 11 and `JAVA_HOME` needs to exported to the `PATH`.
 * You need a working `python3` installation.